humannum14916/Orynx/README.md

 At this point, you can test that the `orynx` command is working by opening the terminal and running `orynx test`.
 For an overview of how to use the `orynx` command, run `orynx help`.

-To update to the latest version of Orynx, run `cd ~/bin/orynxCore`, then `git pull`.
+To update to the latest version of Orynx, use the terminal to navigate into the `orynxCore` folder, then run `git pull`.

 ## Basics
 Code in Orynx is broken into statements, which can either consist of two expressions separated by an equals sign, or a single expression.
 Statements also must end with a semicolon.